UVADS/git-basics/README.md

 # Working with `git` and GitHub in Data Science

-How to set up, configure, and work with `git` and GitHub.
+How to set up, configure, and work with `git` and GitHub in the practice of data science.

 ## What is `git`?